Peralada

 Peralada ([pəɾəˈlaðə]) is a village in the province of Girona, Catalonia, Spain.
 It was the home of the Frankish Counts of Peralada who controlled this portion of the Marca Hispanica before becoming part of the lands held by the Count of Barcelona.

 Figueres is 6.5 km to the west, Roses 13.6 km to the south east.
 The N-260 to the south connects Figueres with Portbou and the French border.

 The local economy is based on tourism, winemaking and dairy farming.

-Since 1987 a festival of music has been held in Peralada.
+Since 1987 a festival of music called Festival Internacional de Música "Castell de Peralada", focused on lyrical productions and operas, has been held in Peralada.